any-docs/css/content/guides/text/wrapping_breaking_text/index.md

 ## Adding hyphens

-To add hyphens when words are broken, use the CSS {{cssxref("hyphens")}} property.
+To add hyphens when words are broken, use the CSS `hyphens` property.
 Using a value of `auto`, the browser is free to automatically break words at appropriate hyphenation points, following whatever rules it chooses.
 To have some control over the process, use a value of `manual`, then insert a hard (U+2010) or soft break character (U+00AD) into the string.
 A hard break character can be added using `‐` or `&#x2010;`, and a soft break character can be added using the `&shy;`, `&#173;`, or `&#xad;` HTML character codes.
 A hard break will always break, even if it is not necessary to do so.
 A soft break only breaks if breaking is needed.

 ```html live-sample___hyphens
 <div class="box">